-Type-No. 2 diesel fuel is recommended for the best economy and performance under most operating conditions.
+In Tier 3 engines use No. 2 diesel fuel for the best economy and performance under most operating conditions.
 In operating conditions fewer than 32°F, use a blend of No.1 and No. 2 diesel fuel.
 The addition of No.1 diesel fuel may cause loss of power and/or fuel economy.